 The Company holds a 100% interest in a number of mineral claims and mining leases in the southern Northwest Territories.
 Certain of these mining leases are subject to a 3% net smelter returns royalty ("NSR") on base and precious metals production and an additional 2% gross overriding royalty ("GOR").
 The Company may purchase the entire NSR at any time for \$1,500,000 and the Company may purchase one-half (1%) of the GOR at any time for \$2,500,000.
-During the year-ended January 31, 2014, the Company wrote off accumulated expenditures of \$Nil (January 31, 2013 - \$8,611,542) due to limited exploration activities over the preceding three fiscal years.
-The Company can maintain its interest in the underlying mineral claims and mining leases for the Nickel King Project by making annual lease payments.
+During the year-ended January 31, 2014, the Company wrote off all capitalized acquisition and exploration expenditures due to limited exploration activities over the preceding three fiscal years.
+The Company can maintain its interest in the underlying mineral claims and mining leases for the Nickel King Project by making lease payments of \$5,883 annually.